Atlas975/Notes/Databases/Database_indexing.md

 ![[Pasted image 20230426122145.png|500|500]]
 - After locating a block in which a key is present, a linear traversal of other blocks can be done
-- Large overhead still exists for insert and delete, this can be simplified by having a whole block / cluster of blocks reserved for each clustering field mapping
+- Large overhead still exists for insert and delete, this can be simplified and reduced by having a whole block / cluster of blocks reserved for each clustering field mapping

 ![[Pasted image 20230426122334.png|500|500]]